De Haas-van Alphen effect and quantum oscillations as a function of temperature in correlated insulators: Acknowledgements.

-\textit{Acknowledgements.} The author thanks A.M.
+The author thanks I.S.
+Burmistrov, A.M.
 Finkel'stein, M.M.
-Glazov, A. Kamenev, and A.Yu.
+Glazov, A. Kamenev, D.G.
+Yakovlev, and A.Yu.
 Zyuzin for helpful discussions.
+The author thanks A. Allocca and N. Cooper for pointing out a mistake in the first version of this paper.
 VAZ is grateful to Pirinem School of Theoretical Physics and to Weizmann Institute of Science for hospitality during the Summer of 2022, and in particular to Y. Oreg and A. Stern for support.
 VAZ is supported by the Foundation for the Advancement of Theoretical Physics and Mathematics BASIS.

 \begin{widetext}